 It can be difficult to stop smoking, but there are many programs to help you.
 You can:

 - call Quitline on 13 7848 or visit the Quitline website

 - talk to your doctor about other available options.

-As cardiovascular disease is the leading cause of death in people with diabetes, statins (medicines that reduce cholesterol) are usually required to manage cholesterol levels to reduce risk.
+Heart disease is the leading cause of death in people with diabetes.
+Statins (medicines that reduce cholesterol) are usually required to manage cholesterol levels to reduce the risk.
 The most recent research indicates that statins should be considered for all adults with diabetes, even those without any signs of heart disease.
-Medication, referred to as ‘blood pressure lowering agents’ can also help lower high blood pressure.
+Medication, referred to as ‘blood pressure-lowering agents’ can also help lower high blood pressure.
 You may require more than one agent.

 Always take your medication as prescribed by your doctor.
-If you have any concerns then discuss them with doctor, do not alter your medication yourself.
+If you have any concerns, discuss them with doctor; do not alter your medication yourself.

-Your pharmacist and Credentialled Diabetes Educator can also answer questions or concerns that you may have.
+Your pharmacist and diabetes educator can also answer any questions or concerns that you may have.

 For more information about heart disease see The Heart Foundation.